 In the times of the lockdown, we have experienced very closely what added value having time for other things can be.
 For all the projects that have been postponed for so long.

-Anyone who wants to return to post-corona times, to "real" full-time work, should be given the opportunity to do so, depending on the company's situation.
-And those who feel comfortable with 4 days of work per week can use the insights gained from short-time work to initiate the establishment of this system in the company.
+Those who want to slowly return to "full" full-time work should be given the opportunity to do so, depending on the company's situation.
+And those who feel comfortable with 4 days of work per week can use the knowledge gained from short-time work or initiate the change and establishment in the company without this experience.